 TGbe editor: Modify 4.5.3.4 Reassociation (track change on)

-Change the last paragraph as follows: Only the fast BSS/ML transition facility can move an RSNA during reassociation.
+Change the last paragraph as follows: Only the fast BSS/ transition facility can move an RSNA during reassociation.
 Therefore, if FT is not used, the old RSNA is deleted and a new RSNA is constructed.

 TGbe editor: Modify 9.4.1.5 as follows (track change on)

-9.4.1.5 Current AP Address field Change as follows: For BSS transition, Tthe Current AP Address field is the MAC address of the AP with which the STA is currently associated.
-For ML transition, if the current association is between a non-AP MLD and an AP MLD, then the Current AP Address field is the MLD MAC address of the AP MLD with which the non-AP MLD is currently associated.
-For ML transition, if the current association is between a non-AP STA and an AP, then the Current AP Address field is the MAC address of the AP with which the STA is currently associated.
+9.4.1.5 Current AP Address field Change as follows: If the current association is between a non-AP STA and an AP, Tthe Current AP Address field is the MAC address of the AP with which the STA is currently associated.
+If the current association is between a non-AP MLD and an AP MLD, then the Current AP Address field is the MLD MAC address of the AP MLD with which the non-AP MLD is currently associated.
 The length of the Current AP Address field is 6 octets.
 The Current AP Address field is shown in Figure 9-87 (Current AP Address field format).

 TGbe editor: Replace every instance of “BSS/ML transition” with “BSS transition” in the following figure or clauses: